-GWP Group take pride in offering an environmental advantage to each and every one of the businesses it works with.
-Businesses just like yours.
+GWP Group takes pride in being an environmentally friendly packaging company – allowing us to offer an environmental advantage to each and every one of our customers.
+Businesses and organisations that are just like yours.

-This is seen in a proven record in helping the environment, through the intelligent design and manufacture of corrugated cardboard packaging and other environmentally friendly packaging products.
+This is seen in a proven record in helping the environment, through the intelligent design and manufacture of sustainable and environmentally friendly packaging products.

-By installing automatic waste collection as part of the manufacturing process and actively encouraging a waste-free process throughout the company, GWP are amongst the greenest packaging companies in the UK.
+By installing automatic waste collection as part of the manufacturing process and actively encouraging a waste-free process throughout the company, GWP are amongst the greenest UK packaging companies.

 And, of course, your packaging is designed and manufactured using recycled packaging materials wherever possible, always following environmentally friendly processes.